 Initiated by Montreal cardiologist Roopnarine Singh, the first Canada Day Parade in Montreal was no more than a few cars tooting their horns around the city, a pale comparison to Canada Day festivities outside of the province and a conspicuous reflection of Quebec's political division: the sovereigntists versus the federalists.

-But this didn't stop the parade from happening.
+However, this didn't stop the parade from happening.
 The size of the parade and public participation grew as several of Montreal's ethnic communities began to get involved.
 As a result, the parade also began to feature representations of cultures and traditions from all over the world including China, Germany, Armenia, India, Hungaria, Iran, Greece, Italy, Turkey, Indonesia, Poland, the Philippines, Denmark, Malaga, Holland, Sri Lanka, Ireland, and Japan.

 Celebrations and Events on Canada Day